 The SQL server function ISNULL() allows the user to return an alternative value as output when an expression equates to NULL.

 Let us discuss the syntax as follows:

 The SSRS ISNULL() works to accept two arguments:

 - Expr defines the expression being any type that is tested for NULL.

-- Replacement defines the value that is to be the result if the expression has a NULL value.
-Here, the replacement value should be changeable to the value of the expression with provided type also.
+- Replacement defines the value that will result if the expression has a NULL value.
+Here, the replacement value should also be changeable to the value of the expression with provided type.

-- In an expression, if there are many data types present, then the SQL server will convert data types with lower precedence to the data types with higher precedence.
+In an expression, if there are many data types present, the SQL server will convert data types with lower precedence to those with higher precedence.
 Similarly, this works with SSRS ISNULL() function too.
 If this ISNULL() function cannot escalate the data type, then it will provide a result with an error message.
-Like, we have defined a variable i.e. @Person_ID having integer type, since INT has higher precedence than the timestamp type as per MSDN data precedence table.
-If you try substituting the null value with a timestamp, it will be an error.
+Like, we have defined a variable i.e., @Person_ID having an integer type, since INT has higher precedence than the timestamp type as per MSDN data precedence table.
+It will be an error if you try substituting the null value with a timestamp.
 So, we will change the int value to the time value as follows:

 - Joining database tables by ISNULL function

 - Usage of SSRS ISNULL() inside stored procedures

 - Usage of SSRS ISNULL() function within a view definition.

 - It is used in an SQL trigger for updating column values.